-Information technology plays a role in the CCP: telephone conferencing and videoconferencing are possible for preparatory proceedings (Articles 170-3 and 176-3).
-Videoconferencing is also available for the long-distance examination of witnesses (Article 204); and the electronic processing of claims for payment demands (Article 397).
+Information technology plays a role in the CCP: telephone conferencing and video-conferencing are possible for preparatory proceedings (Articles 170-3 and 176-3).
+Video-conferencing is also available for the long-distance examination of witnesses (Article 204); and the electronic processing of claims for payment demands (Article 397).
 A technical adviser asked by the court to participate in proceedings can be heard by audio conferencing (Article 92-3), and an expert may be heard using teleconference or videoconference services (Article 215-3) when they live in remote areas.
 Microsoft Teams is currently used by the courts as the videoconferencing tool.

 The COVID-19 pandemic has had an impact on and accelerated the use of information technology for proceedings.
 The CCP had already been revised in 2004 to enable online petitions (Article 132-10) in connection with demand procedures, which are simplified proceedings especially designed for demands for payment of claims regarding the payment of money or other fungible assets or securities.
 In April 2022, Supreme Court rules came into effect to allow most court documents to be filed through an online system for regular civil litigations.
-As a result of the enforcement of these Supreme Court rules, an online filing system has been introduced at certain courts including the Tokyo District Court.
+Online filing is currently on trial and this method will be progressively introduced (the full-scale operation schedule at the Tokyo District Court is yet to be determined).

 In June 2018, in response to the rapid worldwide development of digitalisation, the Japanese government announced that it would achieve full-scale digitalisation of court proceedings of civil litigation gradually, taking the following three steps: (i) the use of web conferencing in specific courts including the Tokyo District Court to arrange issues and evidence under the current CCP (Phase 1, in operation since February 2020); (ii) online oral argument and arrangements regarding issues and evidence after the CCP revision (Phase 2); and (iii) online filing of lawsuits, etc. (Phase 3).
 Their goal is to achieve three "E"s, i.e., e-Filing, e-Court and e-Case Management, while securing information security and access to justice by those who do not have easy access to the internet.
-Revisions to the CCP adopted to implement Phases 2 and 3 were promulgated in May 2022.
-The amendments that introduce major changes have, and will, come into force in several stages spread over time, within a period ending in 2026.
+A bill to revise the CCP in order to implement Phases 2 and 3 is currently under discussion in the Diet as at April 2022 and the government aims to have the revisions come into force by fiscal year 2025.